akinunver97/machine-learning/README.md

-# machine-learning
+# breast-cancer-machine-learning
-Repositary that contains machine learning projects
+Project that used for predicting cancer cells if they are malignant or beign